-You may decide now or later that you do not want to share your or your child's information using FITBIR.
+You may decide now or later that you do not want to share you or your child's information using FITBIR.
 If so, contact the researchers who conducted this study, and they will tell FITBIR, which can stop sharing the research information.
 However, FITBIR cannot take back information that was shared before you changed your mind.
-If you would like more information about FITBIR, this is available online at https://fitbir.nih.gov.
+If you would like more information about FITBIR, this is available on-line at http://fitbir.nih.gov.